 and May the Metaphorse be with you;

 Blessed Be, dearest Carole, Mark, and Theresa…

-and everyone else, too….
+and everyone else, too…

 When I works, I works hard.

 When I sits, I sits loose.

 When I thinks, I falls asleep.